genderkit/genderkit/_articles/phalloplasty.md

 {% include travel-costs %}

 If not funded by the NHS, the cost of a phalloplasty performed in the UK is approximately £40,000-£70,000 (last updated July 2020).
 The exact cost will depends on exactly what surgery is required, and determining the best option for you will require a consultation with a surgeon.
-The only clinic currently performing phalloplasty in the UK is [St. Peter's Andrology Centre](https://www.andrology.co.uk/phalloplasty).
+The only clinic currently performing phalloplasty in the UK is [New Victoria Hospital](https://www.newvictoria.co.uk/).

 ### Where can I learn more?

 You can find more information about phalloplasty and metoidioplasty on the [St. Peter's Andrology Centre website](https://www.andrology.co.uk/phalloplasty).
+Please note that St Peter's are no longer offering gender surgeries, so some information on this site may be out of date.

 ### References